 Google My Business

 Remember when we entered a query for “best burger” earlier?
-The information you saw in the map listings are what local business owners entered in their Google My Business listing.
+The information you saw in the map listings are what business owners entered in their Google My Business listing.
+This is called a local map pack or simply just, local pack.

-How can you make the best out of Google My Business and ensure proper management?
+How can you make the best out of Google My Business and ensure proper management and get the local ranking you want?

-There are different parts you need to fill out before you’ll be featured by the biggest search engine in the world as a business in search engine results.
+There are different parts you need to fill out before you’ll be featured in local searches by the biggest search engine in the world as a business on the SERPs.

 First, you need to enter your business name, the city as well as the rest of your address, and telephone number.
 Here are a few tips: